hijonathan/PartnerDocs/preview.md

 - `partnerId` (string) - required - The partner id provided to you by Eager
 - `el` (DOM Node) - required - The element you would like the preview rendered into.
 It's contents will be replaced.
-- `frameSrc` (string) - optional - The initial URL to navigate the preview to
+- `frameSrc` (string) - optional - The initial URL to navigate the preview to.
+If left undefined, Eager will use the last viewed url.
+If passed `false`, Eager will not render a page and will ask for user input.
 - `showURLBar` (bool) - optional, default: `true` - Should the URL bar be shown at the top of the preview?

 #### Events